pjss1223/tLaSDI/README.md

 ## Examples

 Three examples are provided, including
-- Couette flow of an Oldroyd-B fluid
+- Couette flow of an Oldroyd-B fluid (VC)
-- Two gas containers exchanging heat and volume
+- Two gas containers exchanging heat and volume (GC)
-- 1D Burgers’ equation
+- 1D Burgers’ equation (1DBG)

 The data for all examples will be made available on request.